2009 Budweiser Shootout: Post-race comments

 Ragan suggested that Robby Gordon had lost focus when he hit him on lap five.
 "It's just a typical deal here at Daytona and Talladega", he said.
 "When someone gets checked up usually two or three rows back someone doesn't see it."
 Logano said of his involvement in the accident, "You start in the back and that's kind of what happens, [I] just saw one [car] get loose, checked up and then saw he was coming down so I floored ahead to the apron and just [got] clipped enough to send me back head-on into the wall."
 Speed called the crash an instance of being in the "wrong place" at the "wrong time" and referred to his second practice session accident with Menard.
 "Kind of a thing that happens around here – it's racing.
 The cars are so heavy and they're going so fast it's not actually a lot of reacting that you can do.
 Sometimes it works out and you go through there looking like a hero and sometimes it doesn't.
 It didn't work out the best, but still it's better than nothing."

-Some drivers and crew chiefs raised concerns during and after the event about the handling of the Car of Tomorrow on Daytona International Speedway's variable track surface.
-Kyle Busch argued the car was not suitable for the track because of balance difficulties, and Labonte said it was "pretty erratic" and its handling was not to his liking.
-McMurray said he did not feel any loss of vehicle control.
-Todd Parrott, Labonte's crew chief, stated his belief that there were few handling changes from previous editions of the race, and Reutimann concurred.
+Some drivers and crew chiefs raised concerns during and after the event about the Car of Tomorrow's handling on Daytona International Speedway's variable track surface.
+Kyle Busch argued the car was unsuitable for the circuit due to balance issues, and Labonte said it was "pretty erratic" and its handling was not to his liking.
+McMurray said he felt no loss of car control.
+Todd Parrott, Labonte's crew chief, believed there were few handling changes from previous editions of the event, and Reutimann concurred.
 "I wouldn't say it's much different than usual", he said.
 "They're kind of a handful, which is kind of how they are."
 The race attracted 8,300,000 million television viewers, and drew a final Nielsen rating with a 4.9 rating over a 9 share.
 It took one hour, 31 minutes, and 57 seconds to complete; because it ended under caution, no margin of victory was recorded.